 What were your intentions for this residency and how have they changed since being at the Wassaic Project?

 My intention was to be patient and take a deeper dive with my materials (interviews, research, music, lyrics).
-WP provides the time and space to take that deep dive, and I’m so grateful for it.
+The Wassaic Project provides the time and space to take that deep dive, and I’m so grateful for it.

 What role does community play in your work, and how has community shaped your experience of this residency in particular?